-In partnership with the Probation Service and the Irish Prison Service, our mission is to provide a wide range of resettlement and reintegration supports to adults in the criminal justice system, including access to training, education and employment.
+In partnership with the Irish Prison Service and the Probation Service, our mission is to provide a wide range of resettlement and reintegration supports to criminal justice clients, including access to training, education and employment.

 IASIO PROVIDES THREE DIFFERENT SERVICES:

 The Linkage Service, for people who are on Probation, and the GATE Service and the Resettlement Service, for people in prison.
 Linkage Service Training & Employment Officers (TEO’s) are based in Probation offices nationwide and take referrals from Probation Officers only.
 GATE Service TEOs and Resettlement Service Coordinators (RC’s) are based in most Irish prisons and take referrals from someone in the prison, such as the Integrated Sentence Management (ISM) officer, psychologist, Medical Unit, Chaplain etc.